 STORAGE_BASE_URL={URL your assets as available at} # https://static.example.com

-Step 7: Set up Postmark (optional)
+Step 7: Set up Resend (optional)

 Note that if you want to use magic link sign-in, this is a required step.